top of page

 Introduction

-In a significant legal development, the Delhi High Court recently delivered a consequential verdict in the case of Manish Sisodia v.
+In a significant legal development, the Delhi High Court ('DHC') recently delivered a consequential verdict in the case of Manish Sisodia v.
 Enforcement Directorate[i] (‘ED’), addressing alleged irregularities surrounding the formulation and execution of the excise policy of the Government of the National Capital Territory of Delhi (‘GNCTD’) for the year 2021-2022.
-This case pertains to allegations of corruption, manipulation, and money laundering, involving prominent political figures and their associates.
+This case pertains to allegations of corruption, manipulation, and money laundering involving prominent political figures and their associates.
 The central figure in question is Sh.
 Manish Sisodia, the Deputy Chief Minister of GNCTD.
 The case stems from a First Information Report (‘FIR’) filed by the Central Bureau of Investigation (‘CBI’) based on directives from the Ministry of Home Affairs (‘MHA’) of the Government of India.
 Subsequently, the ED initiated proceedings under the Prevention of Money Laundering Act, 2002 (‘PMLA’), aiming to trace the money trail and identify any illicit proceeds related to the alleged irregularities.

 Facts of the case

 • On 17.08.2022, CBI’s Anti-Corruption Bureau (‘ACB’) lodged an FIR against Sh.
 Manish Sisodia ('Accused') and others, citing violations under ss.
 120B and 477A of the Indian Penal Code, 1860 (‘IPC’), as well as s.
 7 of the Prevention of Corruption Act, 1988 (‘PCA’).
 The accusations revolve around irregularities in the creation and execution of GNCTD’s excise policy for the financial year 2021-2022.
-The FIR emerged as a result of MHA’s directive[ii] which mandated an inquiry into alleged irregularities associated with the excise policy.
+The FIR emerged as a result of MHA’s directive[ii], which mandated an inquiry into alleged irregularities associated with the excise policy.

 • The FIR alleges that the Accused, in a position of authority, initiated policy actions without proper authorization, leading to licences being allocated post-tender processes.
 Additionally, associates of the Accused, namely Sh.
 Arjun Pandey, Sh.
-Dinesh Arora, and Sh.
+Dinesh Arora and Sh.
 Sameer Mahendru stands accused of channelling funds to public servants facing similar charges.
-Subsequent to the FIR, CBI filed a chargesheet on 25.11.2022, and the trial court acknowledged the same vide order dated 15.12.2022.
+Subsequent to the FIR, CBI filed a chargesheet on 25.11.2022, and the Trial Court acknowledged the same vide order dated 15.12.2022.

 • The chargesheet implicated six individuals, including Sh.
 Vijay Nair and Sh.
 Abhishek Boinpally, for allegedly orchestrating a conspiracy aimed at securing undue benefits by manipulating the excise policy.
 Sh.
 Dinesh Arora, closely linked to Sh.
 Vijay Nair was alleged to have coordinated cash transactions.
 These transactions, approximately amounting to 20-30 crores, were purportedly linked to stakes in businesses such as Indo Spirits.
 Furthermore, irregularities allegedly led to the issuance of L1 licences for Indo Spirits.
 Sh.
 Narender Singh is accused of misusing his political influence within the ruling party and obtaining advance funds of Rs.
 20-30 crores to sway officials and secure distributorship.

 • Given that ss.
 120B of IPC and 7 of PCA are scheduled offences under PMLA, the ED initiated investigations to uncover the money trail and detect potential proceeds of crime stemming from the alleged irregularities.
 In pursuit of this, the ED initiated proceedings and recorded Enforcement Case Information Report (‘ECIR’) No. ECIR/HIU-II/14/2022 on 22.08.2022.
 Subsequently, the ED lodged a prosecution complaint on 26.11.2022, listing Sh.
-Sameer Mahandru and others as principal accused persons.
-This was followed by filing of a supplementary prosecution complaint dated 06.01.2023, against Sh.
+Sameer Mahandru and others as principal accused.
+This was followed by the filing of a supplementary prosecution complaint dated 06.01.2023 against Sh.
 Abhishek Boinpally and others.
 An additional provisional attachment order (‘PAO’), issued on 24.01.2023, resulted in the seizure of properties worth Rs.
 76.54 crores.

 Held

-• Citing the precedent set by the case of Vijay Madanlal Choudhary v Union of India[iii], the Court held that prosecuting a person under s.
+• Citing the precedent set by the case of Vijay Madanlal Choudhary v Union of India[iii], the DHC held that prosecuting a person under s.
 3 of PMLA is warranted even if any person or activity is connected with the proceeds of crime.

-• Referring to evidence, the Court acknowledged the diversion of portions of kickbacks obtained from the South lobby towards supporting the ruling party’s election campaign in Goa.
+• Referring to evidence, the DHC acknowledged the diversion of portions of kickbacks obtained from the South lobby towards supporting the ruling party’s election campaign in Goa.
 Moreover, concerns emerged over the creation of fraudulent invoices designed to conceal cash transfers through hawala channels.

-Analysis
+Our Analysis

 End Notes